LATC/EU-data-cloud/README.md

 # LATC EU Data Cloud

 In the [LATC](http://latc-project.eu/) project we publish open data from existing [EU](http://en.wikipedia.org/wiki/European_Union) data sources as [Linked Data](http://linkeddatabook.com/).
-We are working on the following data sets:
+We are working on the following datasets:

 * Eurostat
 * EU Who is Who